Think in terms of bricks and feathers to create stronger brand content.

-It might take shape as: a utilitarian guide, a white paper, brand journalism, video storytelling around your brand’s ingredient story, etc.
+It might take shape as: a utilitarian culinary guide, a white paper on relevant segment trends, brand journalism, video storytelling around your brand’s ingredient story, etc.

 Feathers = pieces of content that may not have as high a value to the audience but are necessary in building gentle salience for the brand – reminders that you exist for the benefit of your customers.

-A feather might take shape as: trends and insight snippets, news curation, brand belief statements, animated .gifs for social media
+A feather might take shape as: trend and insight snippets, industry news curation, brand belief statements, short recipe or product application videos for social media, etc.

 The beauty of the bricks and feathers analogy is operationally, it creates a meaningful way to think about creating content that can be reshaped and repurposed for longevity and relevance.
 Feathers can become pieces of the brick and bricks can become a compilation of feathers.
 Understanding this concept and creating content plans in accordance is like taking the express lane to content world.